zizhudot/www.comreb.com/source/_posts/MetaTown：一个可以自己构建数字资产的平台.md

 ---
 title: "MetaTown：A Platform for Building Digital Assets by Yourself"
-description: "Huawei Cloud Solution as Code has launched a groundbreaking solution called "Building a Digital Asset Platform based on MetaTown".
+description: "Huawei Cloud Solution as Code has launched a groundbreaking solution called Building a Digital Asset Platform based on MetaTown.
 Supported by Huawei Cloud's digital asset chain, this solution enables the end-to-end management of digital assets, including casting, issuance, circulation, and rights confirmation, using underlying blockchain technology.
 Additionally, a one-click deployment solution and a quick experience version have been released, along with open-source code, to assist small and medium-sized enterprises in rapidly building their own digital asset platforms."
 date: 2022-10-01 20:00:00
 categories:
  - Blockchain